bbauska/W3Cx-5of5/README.md

 canvas as a parameter.

-Like this, we can use the object in another project and don&apos;t rely on a global variable...like we did before in the previous example, the context was a global variable, here.
+Like this, we can use the object in another project and don&apos;t rely on a global variable&#155;like we did before in the previous example, the context was a global variable, here.

 By passing it as a parameter, if the global variable has a different